Brand Strategy & Positioning

 Your brand voice should emerge naturally once you have your values and actions.
 It’s not about choosing a “personality” from a list of archetypes.
 It’s about communicating in a way true to the character you’ve already established.

-Your voice is a reflection of your company culture.
+Your voice reflects your company culture.

 The key is that their voice was an extension of their mission and culture, not a clever marketing layer painted on top.
 You can’t fake this.
 Adopting a witty, informal voice will feel jarring and false if you’re a serious, data-driven financial firm.
 Your voice must match your actions.